|

 selected.
 Pattern matching is case-insensitive unless

-which case the search will be case-sensitive.
+will make the search case-sensitive.
 By default,

 -t ,